grasbrook-cityscope/GRACIO-docs/README.md

 - one dataset for each user
 - authenticating users
 - keep previous states of grid?
+- prevent people from overwriting stuff they should not be changing.
+I.e. user only changes grid cell types, simulation modules only write their output, nowhere else...

 ### Simulation modules
 - define required parameters